magento/merchdocs/src/payment/klarna-setup.md

 1. For the first block of code, click <span class="btn">Copy to clipboard</span> and paste it into a text editor.

-1. For the second block of code, click <span class="btn">Copy to clipboard</span>.
-Then, paste the code into text editor below the first script.
+1. For the second block of code, click <span class="btn">Copy to clipboard</span> and paste it into a text editor below the first script.

    Take note of the `data-client-id` hash value in the code.
 You will need this value to complete the _On-site Messaging_ section of the Magento configuration.